DigiScore/digiscore.github.io/pages/Impact_case_study_Jess_Plus.md

 ![Jess+ Team performing at the BBC](/assets/img/jess_plus_BBC.JPG){: .mx-auto.d-block :}

-*The Jess+ team at the BBC for a performance as part of the Bridging AI Divides (BRAID) event*
+*The Jess+ team at the BBC for a performance as part of the Bridging AI Divides (BRAID) event (L-R Deidre Bencsik, Craig Vear, Jess Fisher, Clare Bhabra)*